Abdelrhman-AK/WinPaletter/Documentations/LegacyOS/LegacyOS.md

 ---

-# Getting ready Windows Vista to make it run WinPaletter
+# Getting ready Windows Vista to run WinPaletter

 You won't do too much steps like Windows XP.
 You just follow the documentation here to [install .Net Framework 4.8 on Windows Vista](https://github.com/Abdelrhman-AK/WinPaletter/tree/master/Documentations/LegacyOS/dotNet.md)